Originate/guide/scala/README.md

 Tips & Tricks
 -------------

-0. Avoid bare naked base types, such as `String`, `Int`, or `Date`.
+0. Avoid naked base types, such as `String`, `Int`, or `Date`.
 Those unwrapped "primitive" types have no semantic meaning and provide little type safety (e.g., mixing `firstName` and `lastName`).
 Instead, make plentiful use of value classes to enforce stronger typing:

     ```scala
     case class Email(email: String) extends AnyVal // No extra object allocation at runtime